ansys/pyansys-tools-variableinterop/README.rst

 Project background
 ------------------
-After 20 years of working on integration problems a holistic review was performed around the concept of a variable in some legacy codebases.
-No less than 2 dozen classes that represent a variable were found.
+After 20 years of work on integration problems a holistic review was performed around the concept of a variable in some legacy codebases.
+No less than two dozen classes that represent a variable were found.
 There were many more switch statements where one datatype needed to be converted to another.
 This inconsistency brings about the following problems: